Holidays in Retirement: A New Experience

 Whether the holidays are merry and bright, or down and dull, retirement typically means you will have more time to focus on them.
 For some this may result in a hyper-focus on holiday plans and festivities, and even attempting to pull others along for the ride of holiday perfection.
 Others find the holiday blues are even more blue without the distraction that work used to provide.

 Tip: Keep up a routine through the holidays that helps you decompress and focus on your own wellbeing.
-Think about some of your favorite things–morning walks, yoga, or making time for a book you can’t put down.
+Think about some of your favorite things, such as morning walks, yoga, or making time for a book you can’t put down.
 Make sure to incorporate these into your days and weeks during the holiday season.

 Shifting family dynamics and social circles.

 The holidays tend to be about time with family and friends.
 With retirement, these relationships usually undergo some change.
 How you engage with your family, and the social circles you are involved in, may look quite different from pre-retirement.
 Perhaps you are used to attending holiday functions for work.
-Your family might assume that you will be available to host large gatherings and travel long distances now that you are retired.
-They may expect you to continue generous gift-giving.
-Or, your family circumstances might mean it’s time to adjust old traditions.
+Or, your family might assume that you will be available to host large gatherings and travel long distances now that you are retired.
+They may also expect you to continue generous gift-giving.
+And new family circumstances might mean it’s time to adjust old traditions.

 Retirement is an opportunity to create new holiday traditions that reflect your current values and lifestyle.
 Your friend’s and family’s circumstances may also mean old traditions will need to be modified.
 Involve others in brainstorming fresh ways to celebrate together, that honor where each of you are in life: “How might we celebrate Christmas differently?”
 And if circumstances mean you are spending the holidays alone, consider for yourself–how might you like to celebrate Christmas differently?